DarkGrey456/compute_AABB_heights/README.md

 This project is a component project for the heightmap projects, usable with either chunked lod or similar (DACLOD) and can be used to compute
 AABB's for the terrain tiles and obviously occlusion shapes too.

+The project just demonstrates launching a compute shader kernel on the terrain heightmap and finding the min and max heights using a downscaling reduce shader.

 Thats the output viewed in 3D.
 To load the scene you just open Node3D.tscn.
 That is the only working version.